Child Custody and Relocation of a Parent

 If you have questions about child custody and relocating after divorce, please contact Laurie Wasserman at firstname.lastname@example.org or 410-842-1070.
-The legal team at the Law Office of Laurie M. Wasserman is here to help guide and advocate for you.
+The legal team at Wasserman Family Law is here to help guide and advocate for you.

 Disclaimer: Opinions and conclusions in these blog posts are solely those of the author unless otherwise indicated.
 The information contained in this blog is general in nature and is not offered and cannot be considered as legal advice for any particular situation.
 For legal advice, you should directly consult a lawyer to discuss the specific facts of your matter.

 By reading this blog, you acknowledge that there is no attorney-client relationship between you and the author.